Test a Workflow

-- In the Workflow Builder, test a draft after you’ve built it.
-To test an active workflow without interfering with any open jobs, create a draft from that workflow by clicking the ellipsis on the workflow's card.
+- In the Workflow Builder, test a change after you’ve made it.
+To test an active workflow without interfering with any open jobs, edit that workflow but do not Publish Changes.

 - Click Test in the upper-right corner of the workflow builder.

 - When prompted, provide test values for the required trigger inputs.

 - Click Test Workflow to run it.
 This opens a dummy Job Details modal that displays all test data generated by running the workflow.

 - If your workflow requires a human decision, the test job details will include a panel to submit a decision.

 - If your workflow runs successfully, review the job details to make sure they reflect what you expect.